pantsel/kong-middleman-plugin/README.md

     </tr>
 </table>

 In the scope of your own endpoint, you may validate any of these attributes and accept or reject the request according to your needs.
+If an HTTP response code of 299 or less is returned, the request is accepted.
+Any response code above 299 will cause the request to be rejected.

 ## Author
 Panagis Tselentis